-Rechargeable reservoirs containing compressed air allowed for a number of discharges, but the complexity and cost of such weapons meant that they did not achieve the widespread use of the more powerful, and less expensive, black-powder sporting guns.
+Rechargeable reservoirs containing compressed air allowed for a number of discharges, but the complexity and cost of such weapons meant that they did not achieve the same widespread use of the more powerful, and less expensive, black-powder sporting guns.

 Hunting wildfowl with a Punt gun